-The Authority plans on using existing cash as well as the NJ Infrastructure Bank Loans to fund the capital budget for the upcoming years, assuming that budgetary projections are realized and no disasters or emergencies occur.
-At May 31, 2022, the Authority had outstanding insured revenue bonds in the amount of \$29,496,127 and a construction loan in the amount of \$2,700,000.
+The Authority plans on using existing cash as well as the NJ Infrastructure Bank Loans to fund the capital budget for the upcoming years, assuming that budgetary projections are realized, and no disasters or emergencies occur.
+On May 31, 2023, the Authority had outstanding insured revenue bonds in the amount of \$26,148,162 and a construction loan in the amount of \$2,700,000.
 Debt Service Schedules go out through fiscal year 2040.
-Interest rates range from 0.0% on Bonds issued as part of the state sponsored Wastewater Treatment Trust Fund and New Jersey Infrastructure Bank (f/k/a New Jersey Environmental Infrastructure Trust) to 5.50% on regular bonds.
+Interest rates range from 0.0% on Bonds issued as part of the state-sponsored Wastewater Treatment Trust Fund and New Jersey Infrastructure Bank (f/k/a New Jersey Environmental Infrastructure Trust) to 5.0% on regular bonds.
 All outstanding bonds are insured and rated Aa1.
 Principal payments are due November 1 of each year.
-The principal for the bonds due November 1, 2022, is \$3,347,964.
+The principal for the bonds due November 1, 2023, is \$2,810,744.
 Management and the Authority's Financial Advisor constantly monitor market conditions to determine if interest rate declines present opportunities for savings through the refunding of outstanding debt.
-Such refunding requires the approval of the Local Finance Board and generally yields a net present value savings of at least 3% of debt service cash flows.
-Full details of the specific Bond Issues outstanding may be found in Note 5 and the supplementary schedules.
+Such refunding requires the approval of the Local Finance Board and generally yields net present value savings of at least 3% of debt service cash flows.
+Full details of the specific Bond Issues outstanding may be found in Note 5, Note 6 and the supplementary schedules.